blabbertabber/blabbertabber/docs/diarizer_comparison.md

 - Almost the same as RTTM v1.3 with some differences:
   - hundredths of seconds instead of seconds
   - no “confidence” field
-- Apparently the AMI corpus uses a different, NITE (XML-based) format.
-It seems like one of the NITE files can be used to create an RTTM file:
-  `ami_public_auto_1.5/ASR/ASR_AS_CTM_v1.0_feb07/ES2008a.{A,B,C,D}.words.xml` files
-  which seem to have start and stop times for every word uttered by the four speakers.

 Constraining the Number of Speakers: LIUM Documentation says that you can restrict the number of speakers to 2 by passing `–-cMinimumOfCluster=2` to the last command in this file: `~/Downloads/LIUM_SpkDiarization.script.v3.9/diarization.sh`